northpr/telegram_ocr_bot/src/README.md

 `VPayExtractor` - is responsible for extraction of different fields from OCR results.
 Like OCRVison, all methods in this class are static as well.

-`Helper` - provides various helper functions such as formatting a reference ID and time, converting to Unix timestamp, and finding an image.
+`TeleHelper` - is responsible for extracting message information from a Telegram message.
 All methods in this class are static.

-`TeleInfo` - is responsible for extracting message information from a Telegram message.
+## utils.py

+`Utils` - provides various helper functions such as formatting a reference ID and time, converting to Unix timestamp, and finding an image.
 All methods in this class are static.

-##